-Security for the 2017 Credit Facility includes all of the Company's assets except for intellectual property.
-The 2017 Credit Facility contains customary covenants restricting the Company's activities, including limitations on its ability to sell assets, engage in mergers and acquisitions, enter into transactions involving related parties, incur indebtedness or grant liens or negative pledges on its assets, make loans or make other investments.
+Security for the Amended Credit Facility includes all of the Company's assets except for intellectual property.
+The Company is required to comply with certain covenants under the Amended Credit Facility, including requirements to maintain a minimum liquidity ratio, meet certain revenue targets, and restrictions on certain actions without the consent of the lender, such as limitations on its ability to engage in mergers or acquisitions, sell assets, enter into transactions involving related parties, incur indebtedness or grant liens or negative pledges on its assets, make loans or make other investments.
 Under these covenants, the Company is prohibited from paying cash dividends with respect to its capital stock.
-The Company was in compliance with all covenants at March 31, 2018.
-The 2017 Credit Facility contains a material adverse effect clause which provides that an event of default will occur if, among other triggers, an event occurs that could reasonably be expected to result in a material adverse effect on the Company's business, operations or condition, or on the Company's ability to perform its obligations under the term loan.
-As of March 31, 2018, management does not believe that it is probable that the clause will be triggered within the next twelve months, and therefore the term loan is classified as long-term.
+The Company was in compliance with all covenants at September 30, 2018.
+The Amended Credit Facility contains a material adverse effect clause which provides that an event of default will occur if, among other triggers, an event occurs that could reasonably be expected to result in a material adverse effect on the Company's business, operations or condition, or on the Company's ability to perform its obligations under the term loan.
+As of September 30, 2018, management does not believe that it is probable that the clause will be triggered within the next twelve months, and therefore the term loan is classified as long-term.

-The carrying value of the Company's 2017 Credit Facility at March 31, 2018 was as follows (in thousands):
+The carrying value of the Company's Amended Credit Facility at September 30, 2018 was as follows (in thousands):

-Current Portion Long-Term Debt Total Debt, including end of term fee \$ 5,500 \$ 7,220 \$ 12,720 Less: Discount attributable to end of term fee and debt issuance costs (20) (465) (485) Net carrying value of debt \$ 5,480 \$ 6,755 \$ 12,235
+Current Portion ng-Term Debt Total Debt, including end of term fee \$ 4,500 \$ 8,340 \$ 12,840 Less: Discount attributable to end of term fee, warrant, and debt issuance costs (38) (425) (463) Net carrying value of debt \$ 4,462 \$ 7,915 \$ 12,377